Winn-Dixie and the Davis Family

 Needless to say, its passage would have quite literally put Table Supply out of business.
 They hired lawyers and vehemently argued against it.
 The bill passed in the House but was ultimately amended and largely de-clawed by the Senate.
 The weakened version then stalled when it was returned to the House for re-passage.

 However, to appease their base, they passed in its place new graduated licensing fees and gross receipts taxes that severely penalized chain stores.
 Table Supply, with its 34 stores, was in the highest bracket.
-They had to pay a $400 license fee per store (it was just $10 if you had one location) plus a 5% tax on gross sales (versus half a percent for single-store owners).
+They had to pay a $400 license fee per store (but only $10 if you had one location) plus a 5% tax on gross sales (versus half a percent for single-store owners).

 In response, the Davis brothers founded the Florida Retail Federation (then called Florida Chain Store Association).
 Through this organization, retail chains collaborated to lobby against this and other similarly oppressive anti-business laws.